origr1/Wikimedia-Attribution-Hunter/README.md

     npm install
     ```

-## CSV File Format
+## CSV or XLSX File Format

-The CSV file should contain the following fields:
+The input file should contain the following fields:
 - `image_url`: The URL of the image that needs attribution.
 - `label` (optional): Any label associated with the image.
 The column name can be configured, e.g., AlternateName, etc.
 - `commons_url` (optional): The Wikimedia Commons URL, if already available.